melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 notice that pyenv-managed Python is at the top.
 We can query pyenv to find out more:

     $ pyenv version
-    some-env-name (set by PYENV_VERSION environment variable)
+    my-fresh-vanilla-python (set by PYENV_VERSION environment variable)

     $ echo $PYENV_VERSION
-    some-env-name
+    my-fresh-vanilla-python

     $ pyenv which python
-    /Users/andrey.melentyev/.pyenv/versions/some-env-name/bin/python
+    /Users/andrey.melentyev/.pyenv/versions/my-fresh-vanilla-python/bin/python

+### Example 2 - Anaconda

+Check out Python version

+    $ python --version
+    Python 3.6.3 :: Anaconda, Inc.

+Aha, it's an Anaconda.
+Where is it from?

+    $ which python
+    /Users/andrey.melentyev/anaconda3/bin/python

+What other Conda environments do I have?

+    $ conda env list
+    # conda environments:
+    #
+    my-friends-env           /Users/andrey.melentyev/anaconda3/envs/my-friends-env
+    root                  *  /Users/andrey.melentyev/anaconda3

+### Example 3 - system Python

+    $ python --version
+    Python 2.7.10

+    $ which python
+    /usr/bin/python

+this may not be the best choice but at least it is a clean slate!

+### Some other places to look for snakes

+* It's good to check your `$PATH` variable for Python-related things, just run `echo $PATH` and see if something pops up.
+* The source of the `$PATH` is most likely in the `$HOME/.bash_profile` file, it's a go-to place if some cleanup is required.

-### Which one to use
+## Which tool to use

 As it happens with software, *it depends*:

 * If you do a lot of data science / machine learning type of projects and not that much other Python development, Anaconda can be a good start.
-It has most of the things out of the box and doesn't require learning a new command-line tool.
+It has most of the things out of the box and doesn't require learning a new command-line tool (while still offering one).
-* If you have Python projects with different requirements for Python and packages, go for pyenv or Conda.
+* If you have Python projects with different requirements for Python and packages, go for Conda or pyenv.
 * Finally, if you don't program Python, I'm surprised you've made it this far!

+It is easier to say which tools not to use together:

+* If you decided to use Conda, using virtualenv is unnecessary and will only introduce confusion.
+Conda manages virual environments for you already.
+* Even though pyenv supports Miniconda and Anaconda and pyenv-virtualenv can handle Conda environments, the benefits of such symbios may not outweight the additional complexity of indirection.
+I would recommend having only one tool.

-### What is the system Python good for
+## What is the system Python good for

 Gosh, I really don't know... on macOS High Sierra in 2017 it's still Python 2.7, same applies to large Linux distributives like CentOS or Debian.
-I'd recommend leaving it alone and using a sane Python version with pyenv or Conda for development.
+I'd recommend leaving it alone and using a sane Python version with Conda or pyenv for development.

 ## Environment management tools for other languages